wolffles/Crash_Course/comp_sci/notes/javascript_notes.md

     - Objects {}
     - Arrays

+  * undefined and null: Undefined means a variable has been declared but never assigned.
+JS does not assign null it must be done programatically.
+Undified is a type itself "undefined" while null is a type of "object"

   * {} objects in javascript are dictionaries, meaning strings keys. a new Map is also an object but a Map object are key/value pairs that have any value